 In Kentucky, your nonprofit corporation must have three or more directors.

 The name of your nonprofit corporation cannot be the same as the name of another nonprofit corporation on file with the Kentucky Secretary of State.
-To see if your proposed name is available, you can search Kentucky's name database at http://sos.ky.gov/business.
+To see if your proposed name is available, you can search Kentucky's name database.

 In Kentucky, your nonprofit corporation name shall include "corporation," "incorporated," "company," "inc.," or "co."; but if "company" or "co." is used, it may not be immediately preceded by "and" or "&."

-You will need to create and file nonprofit articles of incorporation with the Kentucky Secretary of State's office.
+You will need to create and file nonprofit articles of incorporation with the Kentucky Secretary of State's office and paying the $8 filing fee (as of July 2020).
 The articles of incorporation need to include basic information such as your nonprofit's name, your nonprofit's purpose, the name and address of your registered agent (the person to whom legal notices should be sent), the corporation's mailing address, the name and address of your incorporators and directors, and other information.
 The Secretary of State has a nonprofit articles of incorporation form on its website that you can fill in and then print and mail in.
 Complete everything as indicated on the Secretary of State's form and follow the instructions on the website for filing the form.

 You'll need to prepare bylaws that comply with Kentucky law and contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Kentucky.
 For more information, see Nolo's article Nonprofit Formation Documents: Articles of Incorporation, Bylaws, and Organizational Minutes or, for help creating your bylaws, see Nolo's book How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).
 Your bylaws do not need to be filed with the Kentucky Secretary of State -- they are your internal operating manual.